atk14/Atk14Embryo/README.md

 Starting the embryo
 -------------------

-Run the development server
+Start the development server

 ```bash
 ./scripts/server
 ```

-and you may found the running embryo on http://localhost:8000/
+and you may find the running embryo on http://localhost:8000/

-Don't forget to list your new application on http://www.atk14sites.net/
+Don't forget to list your new project on http://www.atk14sites.net/